State-Space Constraints Can Improve the Generalisation of the Differentiable Neural Computer to Input Sequences With Unseen Length: Supplementary Materials

 \subsection{LSTM vs Peephole LSTM}

-We qualitatively assessed the importance of the Peephole LSTM, which is supposed to prevent the unconstrained propagation of the hidden state over time.
-For this purpose, we evaluated the sort task performance when combining compression and regularization with a vanilla LSTM instead of a Peephole LSTM, and show the results in Fig.~\ref{fig:lstm vs peephole lstm}.
-The plot indicates that the architecture of the Peephole LSTM is indeed important for our generalization approaches (at least in the sort task) as only the combination of the Peephole LSTM and state compression or regularization considerably improved the generalization performance.
+We evaluated the sort task performance when combining compression and regularisation with a \emph{vanilla LSTM} instead of a \emph{Peephole LSTM}, and show the results in Fig.~\ref{fig:lstm vs peephole lstm}.
+The plot indicates that the architectural changes in the Peephole LSTM are indeed relevant for our generalisation approaches (at least in the sort task), as only the combination of the Peephole LSTM with the state-space constraints considerably improved generalisation performance.